 Although all the parents at your school may know when your summer fayre is taking place, there is a much wider community that you can invite to join in the fun.

 With an abundance of free tools like Canva and Crello, eye-catching posters don’t have to be expensive to make, but can help get the word out.

 Attach the posters to the school gates, and ask local shops if they wouldn’t mind putting them up in their windows too.

 Social media is another great way of spreading information about your PTA’s events.
 Why not take a picture of your poster and share it on your Facebook or Twitter pages?
 Get involved in business twitter chats in your town and let local businesses know you'd love their support.

 And of course communicating with parents and recruiting volunteers for your fayre is exactly what the PTAsocial app is for – so get off to a great start now by starting a free account for up to 100 members right away.
 It's time to build your fundraising team!

 Over to you!

 PTAsocial’s easy-to-use digital tools empower PTAs and school parent associations like yours to efficiently plan inclusive school community events, radically broaden your volunteer based and raise more funds.
-Free for 100 volunteers, 2 minute easy set-up - start an account for your PTA now!
+Start an account for your PTA now!

 P.S.
 Signed up for our blog yet?